- Page Count: 416

 Then, Scarlett’s long-dreamt of invitation to Caraval finally arrives.
 So, Tella enlists a mysterious sailor’s help to whisk Scarlett away to this year’s show.
 But as soon as the trio arrives, Tella is kidnapped by Caraval’s mastermind organizer, Legend.

 Scarlett has been told that everything that happens during Caraval is only an elaborate performance.
 But she nonetheless soon becomes enmeshed in a game of love, heartbreak, and magic with her sister, with Legend, and with the other players in the game.
 And whether Caraval is real or not, she must find Tella before the five nights of the game are over, a dangerous domino effect of consequences is set off, and her sister disappears forever.

-Every single element was so well done!
+Every single element was so well done.
 The way the whole story unfolds as a sort of mystery + quest with a deadline makes it a million times more addicting, but the characters, writing, and setting would have been incredibly strong on their own no matter what.
-There really isn’t much I’d change about this book.
+I have zero complaints.

-Every time I had some complaint (like “do NOT try to make the abusive father sympathetic now”) the story would just twist in a different direction that worked even better.
-I had a few complaints at first involving Scarlet’s character and the men in her life, but then everything totally worked by the end!
-And by 80% I wasn’t sure how on earth there would be a sequel but when I got to the epilogue I was like NO!
-OF COURSE!
+Every time I thought I had some complaint during the story (like “do NOT try to make the abusive father sympathetic now”) the story would just twist in a different direction that worked even better.
+And by 80% I wasn’t sure how on earth there would be a sequel but when I got to the epilogue I was like OF COURSE!
 THIS IS BRILLIANT!
-NEXT BOOK PLEASE!